khesualdo/Unit-Testing/README.md

 HttpClient httpClient = new HttpClient(mockMessageHandler.Object);

+// One thing to note is that response.IsSuccessStatusCode will be true only if 200 >=response.StatusCode <= 299
 HttpResponseMessage response = await httpClient.PostAsync("Any valid endpoint", null);
 string content = await response.Content.ReadAsStringAsync(); // Content is stored in ASCII HttpStatusCode statusCode = response.StatusCode;